100000000x/website/_posts/2020-10-27-react-token-based-authentication-django.md

 #### `unsetCurrentUser()`

-It removes the token in `axios` configuration.
-It also clears the `localStorage` data and `auth` store.
+It removes the token in the `axios` configuration.
+It also clears the `localStorage` data and the `auth` store.

 ```jsx
 export const unsetCurrentUser = () => dispatch => {